jcundill/streeto/Overview.md

 ![Image](./doc/drawertoggle.png)

 Floating drawers are opened on top of the map view.
 Non-floating drawers are shown next to the map view.
 I.e. they make the area allocated to the map smaller.
-Multiselect allow you to have more than one of the drawers open at the same time.
+Multiselect allows you to have more than one of the drawers open at the same time.

 ### Course Details View